-Our specific direction is to be an excellent and competitive community college in the Western Pacific region.
+We are committed to the fulfillment of our mission and to the success of our students.
 We have an exceptional faculty, small class sizes, and attractive facilities to support individual opportunities for student learning and success.

-We strive to be a truly student-centered community college, and we measure our success by the success of our students.
+We are a learner-centered community college, and we measure our success by the success of our students.
 This catalog has been developed to be more user-friendly.
 Be sure to keep this copy for your own reference and information during your entire stay with us.

 As you refer to the various sections of the catalog you may find that you need additional information.

 Do not hesitate to ask a counselor or other COM-FSM faculty, staff member or administrator for such assistance.

 We are all here to serve you, our students.
 After all, it is for you that this institution exists.
 On behalf of the COM-FSM faculty, staff, and administration, I welcome you to College of Micronesia-FSM, and wish you every success in your studies.